21 September, 2020 0 Comment(s)

 Where should I start ?

 Check your inventory and the products you sell.
 That should give you a good view on how deep your category tree should be.
-If you are running a physical store and wish to go online, do not necessarily replicate the organization of your store on your website categories.
+If you are running a physical store and wish to go online, do not necessarily replicate the organisation of your store on your website categories.
 That might help the loyal customers, but the whole point of an e-commerce website is to go beyond your customer base and reach new customers.
 The use of physical space and the use of screen space are very different, as well as the customer behaviour online and offline.
 Remember that the categories will help your customer find your product, through navigation or search.
 Attributes will help the customer access in-depth information about the product.

 How should I name my categories and attributes ?